I’ve received emails, phone calls and messages from people that are sick and suffering with sore throat, swollen glands, runny nose, fever and cough.

 Divert your energy toward healing, rather than digesting.

-A large portion (majority) of your immune system lives in your gut and is dependent on the health of your microbiome.
+A large majority of your immune system lives in your gut and is dependent on the health of your microbiome.

 I covered that information in depth here: Worried about the virus?
 Support your gut.

-Instead of giving your body the task of digesting a big meal, drink a variety of healing teas that will help you fight the virus and heal quicker.
+Instead of giving your body the task of digesting a big meal, drink broths and healing teas to help you fight the virus and heal quicker.

 There are many delicious teas you can make from ingredients you already have in your kitchen.